bimdata/documentation-old/doc_sphinx/platform/collaborate.rst

 .. note:: Users access levels

-    For more information about different access rights, see `the Guided Tour about Roles chapter`_.
+    For more information about different access rights, see :doc:`the Guide about Roles <../guide/dev_users_management>`.

 .. warning::